Axway/amplify-fusion-labs/apification/README.md

 ![htttps client component](images/lab4-htttps-client-component.png)
 * Add a Map component inside the loop and expand the bottom panel.
 We're going to set the decimal precision of the converted currency to 2 using a Map DecimalPrecision function as follows:
 ![map1](images/lab4-map1.png)
 * Add another Map component and expand the bottom panel.
-Right click on any variable on the right hand panel and select Extract and paste in the following JSON that represents what we want our resulting invoice looks like and click on Copy Node
+Right click on any variable on the right hand panel and select Extract and paste in the following JSON that represents what we want our resulting invoice looks like and click on Copy Node button

   ```json
   {